anobelius/index/README.md

 ## Description

 This is a brief description of my project.
 It outlines its purpose, features, and any relevant details to help users understand what it does.
-Just a simple web server, personal.
+It's just a website.

 ## Installation